 rights," the four Southern states that issued public statements about their

 reasons for seceding from the Union made it abundantly clear that slavery was

-not only the main issue, but the only major issue.
+the pressing issue of the day.
 But in any case today even

-"Bible-believing Christians" no longer believe the many verses in the Bible that
+"Bible-believing Christians" no longer believe the Bible verses that

 command and/or condone slavery and sex slavery.)

-So what we need today is obviously an international legal precedent that not
+So what we need today is an international legal precedent that not

 only declares ethnic cleansing and genocide to be illegal, but proves that